What is angiogenesis?

-Angiogenesis plays a critical role in the growth and spread of cancer.
-A blood supply is necessary for tumors to grow beyond a few millimeters in size.
-Tumors can cause this blood supply to form by giving off chemical signals that stimulate angiogenesis.
+Angiogenesis plays a critical role in the growth of cancer because solid tumors need a blood supply if they are to grow beyond a few millimeters in size.
+Tumors can actually cause this blood supply to form by giving off chemical signals that stimulate angiogenesis.
 Tumors can also stimulate nearby normal cells to produce angiogenesis signaling molecules.

 How do angiogenesis inhibitors work?